-In the most recent election, voters rejected Measure 26-218 (also known as Get Moving 2020), a proposal to fund the Southwest Corridor Light Rail Project and many other transportation programs across the region.
+In fall 2020, voters rejected Measure 26-218 (also known as Get Moving 2020), a proposal to fund the Southwest Corridor Light Rail Project and many other transportation programs across the region.
 Without this funding, the light rail project is on hold indefinitely.

-As part of completing the FEIS, TriMet is seeking public comment on potential impacts to historic properties and parks resources.
+TriMet sought public comment on potential impacts to historic properties and parks resources.
 Some of these resources are eligible for protection under the following federal laws:

-The project held a public comment period for the information presented in the Potential Impacts and Mitigation for Historic Properties and Public Parks document from Friday, December 18th, 2020 through Tuesday, January 18th, 2021 .
-Comments will be sent to the FTA for their consideration in finalizing their determinations.
-Final documentation of these impacts and mitigation measures will be published as part of the Final Environmental Impact Statement and Record of Decision in early 2021.
+The project held a public comment period for the information presented in the Potential Impacts and Mitigation for Historic Properties and Public Parks document from Friday, December 18th, 2020 through Tuesday, January 18th, 2021.
+Final documentation of these impacts and mitigation measures were published as part of the Final Environmental Impact Statement and Record of Decision.

 Please contact firstname.lastname@example.org for questions or to request alternative formats, translation, interpretation services or more information.